Heat vs. Nuggets: Betting Trends, Record ATS, Home/Road Splits

 Additional Heat Insights & Trends

-- Miami has a 6-4 record against the spread while going 6-4 overall in its last 10 games.
+- Miami has gone 5-5 in its last 10 contests, with a 6-4 record against the spread in that span.

-- In their past 10 contests, the Heat have gone over the total four times.
+- Four of the Heat's last 10 games have gone over the total.

-- The Heat put up an average of 109.5 points per game, just three fewer points than the 112.5 the Nuggets give up.
+- The Heat score an average of 109.5 points per game, just three fewer points than the 112.5 the Nuggets allow.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.